dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/multitenancy.md

 ## Multiple schemas

+> [!WARNING]
+> This scenario is not directly supported by EF Core and is not a recommended solution.

 In a different approach, the same database may handle `tenant1` and `tenant2` by using table schemas.

 - **Tenant1** - `tenant1.CustomerData`